-Code M4.
+Code N4.
 Health insurance.
-Include any amounts paid during the tax year for insurance that constitutes medical care for you, your spouse, your dependents, and any children under age 27 who are not dependents on line 29 of your 2010 Form 1040.
-You may be allowed to deduct such amounts, even if you do not itemize deductions.
-If you do itemize deductions, enter on line 1 of Schedule A (Form 1040) any amounts not deducted on line 29 of Form 1040.
+Any amounts paid during the tax year for insurance that constitutes medical care for you, your spouse, and your dependents.
+On line 31 of your 2004 Form 1040, you may be allowed to deduct such amounts, even if you do not itemize deductions.
+If you do itemize deductions, enter on line 1 of Schedule A (Form 1040) any amounts not deducted on line 31 of Form 1040.

-Code M5.
+Code N5.
 Distributions of money (cash and marketable securities).
-This amount includes the distributions the partnership made to you of cash and certain marketable securities.
-The marketable securities are included at their fair market value (FMV) on the date of distribution (minus your share of the partnership's gain on the securities distributed to you).
-If this amount exceeds the adjusted basis of your partnership interest immediately before the distribution, the excess is treated as gain from the sale or exchange of your partnership interest.
+Box 9, Code N5, shows the distributions the partnership made to you of cash and certain marketable securities.
+The marketable securities are included at their fair market value on the date of distribution (minus your share of the partnership's gain on the securities distributed to you).
+If the amount shown here exceeds the adjusted basis of your partnership interest immediately before the distribution, the excess is treated as gain from the sale or exchange of your partnership interest.
 Generally, this gain is treated as gain from the sale of a capital asset and should be reported on the Schedule D for your return.
 However, the gain may be ordinary income.
 For details, see Pub.
 541.

-The partnership must separately identify both of the following.
+The partnership will separately identify both of the following.

-- The FMV of the marketable securities when distributed (minus your share of the gain on the securities distributed to you). - The partnership's adjusted basis of those securities immediately before the distribution.
+• The fair market value of the marketable securities when distributed (minus your share of the gain on the securities distributed to you).

+• The partnership's adjusted basis of those securities immediately before the distribution.